MorrellLAB/Soja_Env_Association/README.md

 # Soja Environmental Association

 This repository contains analysis scripts and small data files used for the *Glycine soja* environmental association manuscript.
 Some of these data files are available in the manuscript supplement, but will also be made available here for ease of use.
+Large data files are zipped with [bzip2](http://www.bzip.org).

 **Manuscript status: In Preparation**